 The Official Visitors Guide and travel guidebook are great starting points, especially when you’re looking for the major museums in a destination.
 And while I want to visit those famous museums around the world, once I’ve visited them, I start looking for something different.

-Sometimes, if you’re the kind of traveler that likes to wander around, explore the sidestreets and the paths less traveled, you can stumble upon an unusual museum.
-Most of the time, though, you’re going to have to dig a little deeper, go beyond your hotel concierge recommendations, and often, locals may well have ignored (or not know) about some of the more specialized and quirky museums.
+Sometimes, if you’re the kind of traveler that likes to wander around, and explore the sidestreets and the paths less traveled, you can stumble upon an unusual museum.
+Most of the time, though, you’re going to have to dig a little deeper and go beyond your hotel concierge recommendations, and often, locals may well have ignored (or do not know) some of the more specialized and quirky museums.

 That’s when I rely on suggestions from fellow travel bloggers, who are often in search of museums not listed in the typical guidebook.

-This round-up of 25 museums worth a visit include some notable well-known favorites (Louvre, D’Orsay), some specialized topics (shoe museum, Bordeaux wine), some that are dedicated to an individual (Nikola Tesla, Evita Peron), and still others defy explanation.
+This round-up of 34 museums worth a visit includes some notable well-known favorites (Louvre, D’Orsay), some specialized topics (shoe museum, Bordeaux wine), and some that are dedicated to an individual (Nikola Tesla, Evita Peron), and still others defy explanation.
 I hope you find at least a couple to put on your to-visit list.